 Disadvantages of a Raw Dog Diet

 There are no such things as free meals, even for our dogs!
 Raw feeding dogs also come with its own heap of risks, dangers, and disadvantages.
 They generally are not dealbreakers but you must be aware of these in order to diminish or remove them completely.
-Some of these cons about raw dog diets are just a matter inconvenience while others pertain to actual potential negative health consequences.
+Some of these cons about raw dog diets are just a matter inconvenience while others pertain to actual potential negative health consequences, especially for young puppies.

 Difficult Transition from Processed to Raw Food

 Although it is, in fact, disadvantageous if your dog experiences problems when transitioning from a processed dog food diet to a raw dog food diet, once this settles down the benefits as discussed above, will be worth it.

 If your dog has been eating processed dog food for some time, they may initially be unsure of the “strange” new raw food you put in front of them.
 They may be choosy about the taste, texture, and consistency or they may feel anxious about eating this new food.
 It is important to persevere if you are serious about making the diet switch.
 Otherwise, your dog may learn that disregarding his food means he gets treated with the food he really wants, even though it may not be the healthier option.

 During the switch to raw food dogs may also experience diarrhoea, stomach cramps or gassiness while their digestive system adjusts.
 Some dog owners find it helps to add a small amount of yoghurt or goats milk to the meal to aid digestion as these will boost the good bacteria in your dog’s stomach.
 One to three tablespoons of yoghurt will be enough, or a small slither of cheese.
 Too much dairy can also upset a dog’s stomach so be sure to keep quantities small and monitor your dog to ensure that things are improving, rather than getting worse.
 Some dog owners may also want to try boiling the raw food for the first few days for a gentler transition.